 Visiting Berlin, Germany is a can’t-miss experience as the city has become a cultural and intellectual hub in Europe.
 Berlin is a city that pulses with a vibe of looking forward despite a tumultuous, often painful past.
-Today in Berlin, the cuisine and nightlife, a thriving economy, and a surplus of museums and memorials make the city a hot spot for visitors who want to soak up history and learn from the past, but also enjoy a modern metropolis and all the fun that comes with it.
+Today in Berlin, the cuisine and nightlife, a thriving economy, and a surplus of museums and memorials make the city a hot spot for visitors who want to soak up the history and learn from the past but also enjoy a modern metropolis and all the fun that comes with it.

 With so much going on in the city, it’s easy to feel overwhelmed about what to do in Berlin if short on time.
-That’s where my one day in Berlin itinerary comes in.
-I put my feet to the pavement in Berlin to make sure this itinerary could be done in one day, and included my top recommendations for what sites to prioritize (and why) when you need to maximize your time in Berlin.
+That’s where my one-day in Berlin itinerary comes in.
+I put my feet to the pavement in Berlin to make sure this itinerary could be done in one day and included my top recommendations for what sites to prioritize (and why) when you need to maximize your time in Berlin.

 Top Berlin Neighborhoods for Visitors

 When short on time in Berlin, you’ll want to spend the majority of your day in these four Berlin neighborhoods:

 Mitte – Meaning middle in English, Mitte is located in central Berlin and is home to some of Berlin’s top sites, including the Brandenburg Gate, the Reichstag, and Museum Island plus popular areas like Potsdamer Platz and Alexanderplatz.

 Kreuzberg-Friedrichshain – This artsy neighborhood is an oft-visited destination in Berlin thanks to it being the location of some of Berlin’s – and the world’s – most popular graffiti: the East Side Gallery